Bakuteria-Ocha/Bakuteria-Ocha/README.md

 ## Hi there 👋

+Born in 2000, dream to be cs leader.

 <!--
 **Bakuteria-Ocha/Bakuteria-Ocha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.